mina-fayazi/FullStackOpen/part5/README.md

   - The object passed to the handler matches the user input.

 ### 5.17: Blog List End To End Testing, step 1
-- Initialize a new npm project for end-to-end testing by using `Playwright` in the `bloglist-e2e` directory.
+- Initialize a new npm project for end-to-end testing using `Playwright` in the `bloglist-e2e` directory.
 - Test the application to ensure the login form is shown by default when visiting the front page.
 - The test verifies that the username input, password input, and login button are all visible to the user upon page load.